Image

 Pharmacokinetic Properties of Antiretroviral and Anti-Tuberculosis Drugs During Pregnancy and Postpartum

-Studying drug effects in pregnant and postpartum women.
+Studying drug effects in pregnancy and after childbirth.

 Recruiting